 Claiming Lost Wages in a Maryland Car Accident Case

 When you are injured in a car accident, you could be entitled to any damages related to the crash.
-Even if your accident was not related to your job in any way, your inability to work after a serious car crash could still result in lost wages.
+Even if your accident was unrelated to your job, your inability to work after a serious car crash could still result in lost wages.
 These damages can be claimed as part of an insurance claim or a lawsuit.
-Both are often filed after a crash, but both types of claims could be ineffective without the help of an experienced Maryland car accident lawyer.
+Both are often filed after a crash, but both types of claims are more effective with the help of an experienced lawyer.

 Insurance Claims

-When you file an insurance claim against the at-fault driver, you could be entitled to get damages for lost wages as well as medical bills and lost wages.
+When you file an insurance claim against the at-fault driver, you could be entitled to get damages for lost wages in addition to medical bills.
 However, insurance companies only have to pay claims when there is sufficient proof that their driver was indeed at fault.
-Additionally, they only have to pay the damages they recognize as sufficiently proved.
+Additionally, they must only pay the damages they recognize as sufficiently proven.

-If the insurance company in your case is putting up a strong defense, they could deny that their driver is at fault altogether.
+If the insurance company in your case is resistant to your claims, they could deny that their driver is at fault altogether.
 This would mean denying your claim – which you can appeal.
 Insurance companies might also accept your claim but refuse to pay future lost earnings or pay only a portion of your lost wages.

 Our Baltimore car accident lawyers can work to drive up the insurance payout by providing additional evidence of your injuries and lost wages.
 However, at the end of the day, leaving your case up to the whims of an insurance adjuster might result in insufficient compensation.

 Sometimes drivers have optional first-party benefits on their insurance policy, such as PIP coverage.
-These policies often pay damages for medical care and lost wages, but they do not pay the full value of these costs.
-Speak with our attorneys about claiming damages above and beyond the limits of your policy by filing a third-party claim against the at-fault driver.
+These policies often pay for medical care and lost wages but might not pay the full value of these costs.
+Speak to an attorney about claiming damages above and beyond the limits of your policy by filing a third-party claim against the at-fault driver.

 Lawsuits

 When you file a lawsuit, the decision of who is at fault and how much your case is worth is left to a judge and jury instead of the insurance company.
 The judge and jury will often look carefully at your evidence and take it all in when considering how much your case is worth.
-This could ultimately result in something closer to full compensation for the wages you lost.
+This could result in something closer to full compensation for your lost wages.

-At trial, your Maryland car accident lawyers can present evidence of wages you have already lost as well as wages you might face going forward.
+At trial, your lawyer can present evidence of wages you have already lost and wages you might lose in the future.
 Insurance companies might not be willing to accept some of this evidence, but the court will weigh it carefully when deciding your case.

 Ultimately, the fact that a lawsuit is on the horizon can often pressure insurance companies to settle.
 Filing a lawsuit does not necessarily mean that you will have to go to trial, but it does give you the option to do so if a satisfactory settlement cannot be reached.
 Most lawsuits do settle before trial, and our attorneys will seek to help you settle your case at a fair value.